 By ensuring that you have the correct customs documentation in place for your shipments, you can easily avoid costly penalties and delays .

 Our dedicated, experienced team of customs specialists sift through the jargon and take away the confusion so you can focus on successfully getting your goods to market.

 We provide the full range of customs documents necessary for trading overseas and arrange all necessary shipment paperwork on your behalf.

 Common international trade documents:

-Customs declarations are legally-required declarations which must be made using the CHIEF (soon to be CDS) system for all goods that are entering or leaving the United Kingdom.
+Customs declarations are legally-required declarations which must be made using the Customs Declaration Service (previously they were made using CHIEF) for all goods that are entering or leaving the United Kingdom.
 They’re used internationally to communicate the origin of the product and its relevant tariff, to allow customs and regulatory authorities to calculate what duty is payable and understand applicable restrictions.
 Find out how we can help.

 UK EUR1 Movement Certificate

 The UK has preferential trading agreements with certain countries which enables importers to import goods at a lower rate of import duty, known as importing under "preference".
 You will need to check each individual trade agreement that the UK has negotiated or rolled over to find out if a UK EUR1 form is required or whether under the new UK-EU TCA an invoice declaration/statement of origin will suffice.
 You can read about the new rules of origin here.

 A commercial invoice must be provided by all persons or businesses that are selling items internationally.
 For some countries, there are specific requirements on the layout, form or content of the invoice and the declarations.
 Your customer may also ask for special wording or clauses that you should include on the invoice.

 Import Certificates act as end use assurance and are often needed by overseas suppliers to obtain an export licence.
 The supplier must produce the import certificate to show the authorities what the goods are going to be used for.